davelens/dotfiles/VIM_CHANGELOG.md

 ## (n)vim TODOs
 I'll try out GitHub issues to maintain a TODO list [here]( https://github.com/davelens/dotfiles/issues?q=is%3Aopen+label%3Atodo+label%3Avim).

+## 2020-03-30
+* Wrapped my `<CR>` nmap for running the tests for the current file in `augroup ruby`.
+That map was blocking the mapping used by command-line windows to run the command under the cursor.
+I now explicitly unmap `<CR>` to restore said functionality.

 ## 2020-03-26
 * Added `<leader>d` in normal+visual mode to trigger definition lookup in Ruby files using `:Rg`.
 Just for those times when I can't use vim-rails's `gf`.
 * Added `<leader>x` in normal mode to close the current file without saving.
 The reason I added this is because I had a brainwave and realised why my `tnoremap <leader>x` did not work: Normal mode persists in terminal windows!
 I was overthinking the window's constraints.
 So now closing a file or a terminal can benefit from the same mapping.